sakara01/CEN3031_Project/Sprint4.md

 - Favorites Component:
 	- Create component
 	- Checks visibility of Favorites Panel is set to visible when component function is called
-	- Check if when favorites button clicked, favorites list is added to
-	- Checks visibility of Favorites Panel when logged in
 	- Check the display to close the window in the Favorites Panel